Understanding the Philippine 13A Visa: A Guide to Permanent Residency for Foreign Spouses

 A couple with their baggage about to ride a boat after getting a 13a visa in the Philippines

-The main advantage of the 13a visa in the Philippines over other visas is its long-term validity as it removes the need to frequently renew visas.
-Once granted, the visa allows multiple entries into and out of the Philippines, providing flexibility for expats who may need to travel frequently.
+One of the main 13a visa benefits over other visas is its long-term validity, as it removes the need to frequently renew visas.
+So long as the marriage remains valid and the requirements are met, the 13a visa continues.
+Additionally, it allows multiple entries into and out of the Philippines, providing flexibility for expats who may need to travel frequently.

 Who is Eligible for the 13a Visa in the Philippines?